Last Updated on April 26, 2022 by Rei Garnet

-Should you panic if your rabbit ate a little bit of chestnuts?
+Should you panic if your rabbit ate a little bit of chestnut?

 What to do if your rabbit ate chestnuts?

-A rabbit that’s fed large amounts of starchy food like chestnuts could lead to digestive distress like diarrhea, soft uneaten cecotropes, and GI stasis.
-It could also lead to obesity, especially to rabbits who are confined in small cages all day without access to regular exercise.
+A rabbit that’s fed large amounts of starchy food like chestnuts could be susceptible to digestive distress like diarrhea, soft uneaten cecotropes, and GI stasis.

 If your rabbit is exhibiting signs of digestive distress, immediately bring them to a veterinarian.